linode/docs/docs/guides/troubleshooting/rescue-and-rebuild/index.md

 ![Rescue and Rebuild](rescue-rebuild.jpg)

 Even the best system administrators may need to deal with unplanned events in the operation of their services.
-The Linode Cloud Manager provides recovery tools that you can leverage if you are having trouble connecting to one of your Linodes, and this guide describes those tools:
+The Linode Cloud Manager provides recovery tools that you can leverage if you are having trouble connecting to one of the Linodes, and this guide describes those tools:

--  You can boot your Linode into [*Rescue Mode*](#rescuing) to perform system recovery tasks and transfer data off your disks, if necessary.
+-  You can boot your Linode into [*Rescue Mode*](#rescuing) to perform system recovery tasks and transfer data off the disks, if necessary.

-- If you are unable to resolve your system's issues, you can [*rebuild*](#rebuilding) your Linode from a backup or start over with a fresh Linux distribution.
+- If you are unable to resolve the system issues, you can [*rebuild*](#rebuilding) the Linode from a backup or start over with a fresh Linux distribution.

 ## Troubleshooting Resources

 While this guide outlines the recovery tools that Linode makes available to you, it does not provide a specific troubleshooting strategy.
 Our other guides offer a logical progression of steps you can follow when troubleshooting different symptoms:

--   If you are not able to establish basic network connections with your Linode, we recommend that you review the [Troubleshooting Basic Connection Issues](/docs/troubleshooting/troubleshooting-basic-connection-issues/) guide.
+-   If you are not able to establish basic network connections with the Linode, then Linode recommends that you review the [Troubleshooting Basic Connection Issues](/docs/troubleshooting/troubleshooting-basic-connection-issues/) guide.

--   If you can ping your Linode but can't access SSH, follow the [Troubleshooting SSH](/docs/troubleshooting/troubleshooting-ssh/) guide.
+-   If you can ping the Linode but can't access SSH, follow the [Troubleshooting SSH](/docs/troubleshooting/troubleshooting-ssh/) guide.

 -   If you can access SSH but are experiencing an outage with a web server or other service, review [Troubleshooting Web Servers, Databases, and Other Services](/docs/troubleshooting/troubleshooting-web-servers-databases-other-services/).